Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

 6. Check the *Queue type* to see the queue type with which the process action was performed.
 Maybe the process action was throttled and this was the reason for a long processing time.
 For detailed information, see [Create a queue type](../Integration/01_ConfigureQueueTypes.md#create-a-queue-type).

-7. Check the *Worker number* to see the number of worker who performed the process action.
+7. Check the *Worker number* to see the number of workers who performed the process action.

 8. Check the *Transition* column to see the name of the transition.

 ## Make a user decision

 A process will be paused if a manual action is waiting for a user decision, for example, if a business transaction needs an approval.
 Make a user decision, so that the workflow process can continue.
-For detailed information on manual actions, see [Manual action](../UserInterface/08_CoreActions.md#manual-action).
+For detailed information on the *Manual action* core action, see [Manual action](../UserInterface/08_CoreActions.md#manual-action).

 #### Prerequisites

 - A workflow has been created, see [Create a workflow](./01_ManageWorkflows.md#create-a-workflow).
 - A workflow process has been initiated.
-- The workflow process requires a user decision.
+- The workflow process requires a user decision because it contains a *Manual action* core action.

 #### Procedure